 16 April 2019: Deadline to submit the completed bidding registration to FIFA

-18 April 2019: FIFA to dispatch hosting documents to the member associations that have returned the bidding registration the above deadline
+18 April 2019: FIFA to dispatch hosting documents to the member associations that have returned the bidding registration by the above deadline

 4 October 2019: Submission of the bid book, the signed hosting agreement and all other hosting documents to FIFA